dmbeer/code-test-instructions/README.md

 open a terminal and run docker compose up --build -d

 This will build and launch 3 containers.
-1. MongoDB 8 comunity and create a volume local to the project for storing data.
-This will setup a replica set locally as the code uses transactions which require this.
+1. MongoDB 8 community and create a volume local to the project for storing data.
+This will set up a replica set locally as the code uses transactions which require this.
 2. A frontend accessible at localhost:3000
 3. A backend API written in kotlin using ktor running at localhost:8080

 ### Frontend Usage

-I have tried to make the colurs work on light and dark.
+I have tried to make the colours work on light and dark.

    <img width="866" height="680" alt="Screenshot 2026-02-27 at 10 20 00" src="https://github.com/user-attachments/assets/16e78b9d-c2a9-4348-b478-fb7007fd400a" />

-   Simply enter a long url in the text box and click the Shorten URL button.
+   Simply enter a long url in the text box, you can provide an alias between 3 and 20 characters and click the Shorten URL button.
 You will then see a shortened URL appear below.

    <img width="866" height="778" alt="Screenshot 2026-02-27 at 10 22 21" src="https://github.com/user-attachments/assets/eea21b76-4501-44c0-bce4-005085e475f6" />